reachlin/docker/bluemix/README.md

 # Bluemix container CLI

-An image with IBM bluemix CLI installed.
+An image with IBM bluemix cf command line tools installed.
+It includes container plugins and is based on the official DIND image.

 Usage: